910: Road Investment Strategy 2 survives legal challenge plus a quashing

 First, the recent judgment; then the quashed DCO.

-The government may ‘set’ a Road Investment Strategy (interesting verb) giving objectives to Highways England and the resources to be used to meet those objectives (Infrastructure Act 2015, section 3).
+The government may ‘set’ a Road Investment Strategy (interesting verb) giving objectives to National Highways and the resources to be used to meet those objectives (Infrastructure Act 2015, section 3).
 The law says ‘may’ but later says that if there isn’t one, then the government must set one as soon as reasonably practicable, so it’s effectively ‘must’.

 The first Road Investment Strategy (RIS, pronounced rizz) was duly set in 2015 to last until 5 April 2020 and can be found here.
 It was amended once, in March 2016, via this document.
 It contains 112 highway projects, quite a few of which needed Development Consent Orders (DCOs).